Brooke Candy

-Brooke Dyan Candy (born July 20, 1989) is an American rapper, singer, songwriter, director, and tattoo artist.
-Raised in the suburbs of Los Angeles, daughter of Tom Candy, former CFO of Hustler magazine, Brooke rose to prominence after starring in Grimes' music video for "Genesis" (2012).
-Following its success, Candy's status in the underground scene rose as she began to release her own material: "Das Me" (2012), "Everybody Does" (2013), and "I Wanna Fuck Right Now" (2013).
-In 2014, she signed with RCA and released her debut major label single, "Opulence", with an accompanying EP of the same name on May 6, 2014.
+Brooke Dyan Candy (born July 20, 1989) is an American rapper, singer, songwriter, and tattoo artist.
+Raised in the suburbs of Los Angeles, she rose to prominence after starring in Grimes' music video for "Genesis" (2012).
+Following its success, Candy's status in the underground scene rose as she began to release her own music, including the songs "Das Me" (2012), "Everybody Does" (2013), and "I Wanna Fuck Right Now" (2013).
+In 2014, she signed a recording contract with RCA and released her debut major label single, "Opulence", with an accompanying EP of the same name.
 Later, she joined Columbia's UK roster.
-Both are divisions of Sony Music.

 Candy's debut album, Daddy Issues, was originally intended for a 2015 release but saw a series of delays.
-Following a slew of pop-driven singles, including the moderately-successful "Living Out Loud" (2017), Candy left the labels in 2017.
-Throughout 2017 and 2018, she toured alongside Charli XCX and Lizzo, also headlining her own tour, the Tie Me Up Tour (2018), in Asia.
-Candy released her first full-length album, Sexorcism, in 2019.
+Following a slew of pop-driven singles in 2016, including "Happy Days", "Paper or Plastic" and the moderately-successful "Living Out Loud", Candy left the labels in 2017.
+Throughout 2017 and 2018, she toured alongside Charli XCX and Lizzo, also headlining her own tour, the Tie Me Up Tour.
+Candy released her first full-length album, Sexorcism, in October 2019.

 Early life

-Brooke Candy was born in Oxnard, California, grew up in the Los Angeles suburb of Agoura Hills and is of Italian and Jewish descent.
+Brooke Candy was born in Oxnard, California, to Tom Candy, the former chief financial officer of the pornographic magazine Hustler, and a pediatric nurse.
+She grew up in the Los Angeles suburb of Agoura Hills.
+She is of Italian descent on her mother's side while her father's side is Orthodox Jewish.
 Her parents divorced when she was eight.
-Her mother was a pediatric nurse.
+Candy frequently spent time in the office of Larry Flynt, the chief executive officer of Hustler during her childhood.
+At the age of twelve, Candy became addicted to drugs.